Last Updated 12-29-2020

-You may be able to start crocheting without knowing what all those short form terms and abbreviations are in patterns, but once you get some experience under your belt, you'll want to go further and explore all the different patterns and designs out there.
+You may start crocheting without knowing what all those terms and abbreviations mean in patterns, but once you get some experience under your belt, you will want to go further and explore all the beautiful designs out there.

 To be able to read a pattern and follow the directions, you will need to know some of the abbreviations and symbols used.